Peter Cormack

-Peter Barr Cormack (born 17 July 1946) is a Scottish former international football player and manager.
+Peter Barr Cormack (17 July 1946 – 10 October 2024) was a Scottish professional football player and manager.
 His greatest success was with Liverpool in the early 1970s, for whom he played 178 times, winning two league championships, one FA Cup and two UEFA Cup medals.

 Cormack also played for Hibernian, Toronto City, Nottingham Forest, Bristol City and Partick Thistle.
 He collected nine full caps for the Scotland national football team, and was a member of the Scotland squad at the 1974 FIFA World Cup that went undefeated but did not advance out of the group stage of the tournament.

 Cormack managed Partick Thistle, Anorthosis FC, Botswana, Cowdenbeath and Greenock Morton.
 He held roles of assistant manager and interim manager at St Mirren and was assistant manager at Hibernian.